-> - It is backed by an Automatic Fare Collection Gate called a “Swagat” and an Open Loop Automatic Fare Collection System called a “Sweekar,” both of which were designed locally.
+- An Automatic Fare Collection Gate backs it called a “Swagat”, and an Open Loop Automatic Fare Collection System called a “Sweekar,” both designed locally.

 - People can use this card to travel in Metros across the entire nation.

-- It can be used on city buses, the metro, suburban trains, BRT, etc., as well as for shopping at merchants and retail stores.
+- It can be used on city buses, the metro, suburban trains, BRT, etc., and for shopping at merchants and retail stores.

-- RuPay cards can be issued by Paytm Payment Banks in addition to SBI and other banks.
+- Paytm Payment Banks can issue ruPay cards in addition to SBI and other banks.

 - Similar to a metro smart card, it is a contactless card.
 It allows both contactless transactions conducted offline and contact transactions conducted online.